mshedsilegx/devops/python_systools/python_pkg_tester_README.md

-# Python Module Tester
+# Python Package Tester (`python_pkg_tester.py`)

 ## 1. Application Overview and Objectives

-The **Python Module Tester** is a command-line utility designed to perform a comprehensive "health check" on any installed Python module.
+The **Python Package Tester** is a command-line utility designed to perform a comprehensive "health check" on any installed Python module.
 Its primary objective is to provide developers and system administrators with a quick, detailed, and consistent way to assess a module's quality, structure, and basic performance characteristics without needing to dive deep into its source code.

 The script runs a suite of 13 generic soundness checks, a performance test, and an environment check to generate a structured report covering:
 -   Code structure and best practices (docstrings, versioning, API definition).